 My Coston grandfather took a few courses at East Texas State College before he became an ordained minister, becoming a minister according to my hard-working father so he wouldn’t ever have to work at all.

-I lived with Moma and Snazzy, my maternal grandparents, for two years while I was working on my doctorate.
+I lived with Moma and Snazzy, my maternal grandparents, for two years while I earned my doctorate at Texas Tech University.
 My aunt Ted, Edna Mae Coston Thompson, at one point had Snazzy examined by a psychiatrist, thinking he was going insane.
 The psychiatrist said quite to the contrary he had the highest IQ of any man his age he had ever examined.
 This confirmed my judgment.
 Snazzy always seemed to understand anything.
-He had a personal library he had collected through the years containing a thousand or more books.
+He had a personal library he had collected through the years containing a thousand or more books on various subjects, not only religion.
+I named him myself when I was about three years old, Snazzy being the name of a radio personality I had listened to at the time.
+He was called Snazzy by almost everyone after that.

-My father Richard Gathright Maury Stapleton took some courses in agronomy at Texas Tech before he dropped out to become a successful entrepreneur, having never taken a single business course or read a single business book, or a book of any kind after I was born, to my knowledge, except maybe an arcane treatise or two on Free Masonry, to become a third degree Scottish Rite Mason, as I understand it.
+My father Richard Gathright Maury Stapleton took some courses in agronomy at Texas Tech before he dropped out to become a successful entrepreneur, farming and ranching, building houses, starting and owning a lumber yard and hardware store, installing and servicing two hundred miles of natural gas pipeline, installing and servicing irrigation pumps, starting a bank, having never taken a single business course or read a single business book, or a book of any kind after I was born, to my knowledge, except maybe an arcane treatise or two on Free Masonry, to become a third degree Scottish Rite Mason, as I understand it.
 He saw to it I became a DeMolay in high school but I never had any interest in that sort of thing.
+He told me he was glad his father taught him a trade and he liked to work with his hands.

 I made mostly C’s in grade, junior, and high school, but did better in college.
-I was according to the Lubbock Avalanche Journal probably the youngest and smallest Class A high school starting quarterback in the US in 1953, at age thirteen, weighing 110 pounds, standing five feet three inches tall.
+I was according to the Lubbock Avalanche Journal probably the youngest and smallest Class A high school starting quarterback in the United States in 1953, at age thirteen, one hundred ten pounds, five feet three inches tall.
 I played basketball on an athletic scholarship at Hardin-Simmons University two years before transferring to Texas Tech College (now university).
+I did make two A's in high school, in plane geometry and physics, winning a gold medal in a regional science fair for a project in which I demonstrated how to generate and measure electricity.
+I also scored relatively high on aptitude tests administered by the county.

 I had a 3.0 in economics in undergraduate school but did better in the doctoral program, graduating with a 3.67 grade point average in a program that included all business disciplines in which A’s were not easy to come by.
 One of my classmates who became the dean of a business school graduated with a 3.0.

-Despite scoring 840 on the Graduate Record Exam (GRE), at a time when 1000 was about average, Texas Tech accepted me provisionally into their doctoral program and gave me a part-time instructor position in economics that paid $3000 per academic year, enough for me to pay my way through the doctoral program and write my dissertation in three years.
+Despite scoring 840 on the Graduate Record Exam (GRE), at a time when 1000 was about average, Texas Tech accepted me provisionally into their doctoral program and gave me a part-time instructor position in economics that paid $3000 per academic year, enough for me to pay my way through the doctoral program and write my dissertation in three years, while living with my Coston grandparents.

-The Office of Manpower Evaluation and Research of the US Department of Labor awarded me a $6500 grant to write my dissertation, An Analysis of Rural Manpower Migration Patterns in the South Plains Region of Texas.
+The Office of Manpower Evaluation and Research of the US Department of Labor awarded me a $6500 grant to write my dissertation in 1968, An Analysis of Rural Manpower Migration Patterns in the South Plains Region of Texas, free copies of which are still available online at Texas Tech University.

-Frank Parker traced all four of my grandparents back to Virginia before the American Revolutionary War, in which several ancestors fought.
+Frank Parker, the above-mentioned Statesboro real estate developer, investor, and hobby genealogist, traced all four of my grandparents back to Virginia before the American Revolutionary War, in which several ancestors fought.
 Their descendants, many of whom were cotton farmers, spread out from Virginia migrating into South Carolina, North Carolina, Georgia, Alabama, Tennessee, Mississippi, and New Mexico before winding up in the cotton country of Northwest Texas where I grew up.

 I was working at a full time job in a Litton Industries electronics plant as a production control expediter and dispatcher and publishing my weekly newspaper the Wolfforth-Frenship Gazette when I took the GRE, having stayed up most of the night before the exam putting out the paper.
 I fell asleep several times taking the exam, not thinking it was important, just something I had to do to get into graduate school, filling in the remaining blanks for the various timed sections without reading the questions.
 I saw the exam proctor, the head of the psychology department at Texas Tech at the time, staring at me in amazement when I woke up from one of those naps.